 In Part 1 of our Basketball Court Building Guide we looked at the early planning stages of installing a basketball court and the various playing surfaces.
 In this article, we’ll examine the different size options for your basketball court.
 The size you choose to make your court will depend on the amount of available space and desired playing experience.
 Half Court Not quite sure if you need a full-court?
 Half-courts require less space, digging, surfacing, and one less basketball goal.
 They’re a nice addition without losing the space taken up by a full-court.
 Half Court (Narrow) A modified half-court still… Read more »

-A basketball court can be a great addition to any home.
-They’re a great way to keep your children active outdoors and a popular neighborhood gathering place.
+A basketball court can be a great addition to any home and is considered by many to be the best location to install a new basketball hoop.
+A home court is a great way to keep your children active outdoors and a popular neighborhood gathering place.
 If you have a young athlete who loves to compete, then you want to make sure he/she is playing on an authentic, standard court.
 Before You Start 1.
 Do you have the space?
 Some yards are limited, others are not.
-Make certain you have the space for not only the court, but additional space surrounding the court.
-Full-courts are great, but a half-court or mini-court can serve much of the same purpose and… Read more »
+Make certain you have the space for not only the court, but additional space… Read more »

 Congratulations!
 You’ve finally decided you need a basketball hoop to make your suburban dream home complete!
 But there are so many choices out there…how will you ever choose?!
-One of the most important things you will need to consider is what size backboard you will need for your new basketball court.
+One of the most important things you will need to consider when buying a basketball hoop is what size backboard you will need for your new basketball court.
 Backboard sizes vary in width from 48” wide all the way up to 72”, but for the sake of regular game play we recommend choosing backboard no smaller than 54” wide.
-Anything narrower than this measurement won’t allow the player to perform bank shots at all!
-Play Like the… Read more »
+Anything narrower than this measurement won’t allow the player to perform bank shots… Read more »

 The Goalrilla installation always seems more daunting than it really is.
 The hardest part is digging the hole.
 The hole will be 4’ deep and about 18” around.
 There is no need for an auger, it can be dug by hand with a pair of post hole diggers.
 It is important that your anchor is installed correctly and at the proper depth to ensure that you are below the frost line and there is enough concrete weight to offset the weight of the goal.
 If you can dig the hole correctly, your work should be downhill from there.
 Be sure to consult… Read more »